ing-bank/baker/docs/sections/concepts.md

 Recipes are analagous to process blueprints.

-Baker provides a [Recipe DSL](recipe-dsl.md) in which you can declaritively describe your recipe.
+Baker provides a [Recipe DSL](recipe-dsl.md) in which you can declaratively describe your recipe.

 A small example:
 ``` java